ufcg-lsd/iguassu/README.md

   Iguassu has three main components:
   - **Submission service**: The submission service is the deamon responsible for receiving job submission and monitoring requests and interacting with the **fogbow middleware** to execute the jobs in the federated cloud resources.
 The submission services runs a **REST** interface acessed by two clients: **Iguassu CLI** and **Iguassu Dashboard**.
   - **Iguassu Dashboard**: Dashboard is a web application that shows status information about the jobs controlled by a **submission service**.
+  - **Iguassu CLI**: CLI is a bash script to easy interaction with the **submission service** in UNIX enviroments.
+It allows to submit jobs, retrieve status information about running jobs, and cancel them.

   This document describes how to install and configure the **Submission Service**.
 To install and configure **Iguassu Dashboard**, go to [its repository](https://github.com/ufcg-lsd/iguassu-dashboard).